-The essential prerogative of the U.S Department of Defense (DoD) is to regulate national security, and a large part of that function entails keeping the wrong information out of the wrong hands, and safely sharing it with authorized government agencies and partners.
-This latter aspect of DoD is commonly designated in pop-culture as “classified information”; for several decades, however, the U.S has struggled with information that does not merit a “classified” designation, but nevertheless meets criteria for protection.
+The essential prerogative of the U.S. Department of Defense (DoD) is to regulate national security, and a large part of that function entails keeping the wrong information out of the wrong hands and safely sharing it with authorized government agencies and partners.
+This latter aspect of DoD is commonly designated in pop culture as “classified information”; for several decades, however, the U.S. has struggled with information that does not merit a “classified” designation but nevertheless meets the criteria for protection.

 The Executive Order in question finally issued vast policy initiatives sought from the Post-9/11 Bush administration onwards, and those fall under the umbrella of Controlled Unclassified Information (CUI).

 CUI establishes an Executive Agent to ensure compliance throughout the government.
 The National Archives and Records Administration (NARA) currently holds this title, though there has been recent debate about the proper interpretation of its role.
 The second important piece of CUI is the CUI Registry, which identifies all information falling under its jurisdiction.